GoogleCloudPlatform/community/tutorials/using-flask-login-with-cloud-datastore/index.md

     return render_template("page/login.html", form=form)

 ```

-The same approach can be used to persist/update entity data using the entity class/model.
+### Conclusion
+You can employ same approach to model any other Firestore in Datastore mode entity to persist/update data.
 This technique can let Firestore in Datastore mode be a drop-in replacement for your relational database with little to no code changes.